JamesFahey/project5_elijah_james_designs/README.md

 # Site Design

-For the site design I chose to go with a clean minimalistic approach reminiscent of an actual art gallery.
-Choosing this approach keeps all the attention on the products and artwork themselves.
+The site design adopts a minimalistic visual design reminiscent of a typical art gallery, with a goal of delivering this in a virtual manner, a virtual art gallery

 ## Fonts

-I chose to use the Lato font across the site as it fir with the minimalistic approach
+I chose to use the Lato font uniformly across the site to maintain my design aspect

 ## Colour scheme

-I played around with a number of different colour scheme but I felt the addition of other colours took it away from the original art gallery idea.
-Therefore I reverted back to the white and black design seen in the final site.
+After experimenting with various colour schemes, I have concluded a utilitarian approach best suited.
+Enabling the artwork to stay the dominant feature and maintain the notion of a virtual art gallery

 # Search Engine Optimisation (SEO)